Support is essential for families

 Somewhere to live

-A stable home helps a person with a mental illness cope better and live more independently in the community.
+Unfortunately, some people living with mental health issues have trouble finding stable accommodation.
+A stable home helps a person experiencing mental health issues cope better and live more independently in the community.
 It also helps give them a sense of security and the feeling of being part of a neighbourhood.

 Living in the same place means the person stays in the same mental health service area and can build a good relationship with their health team.
 It reduces the risk of drifting into unsuitable accommodation or becoming homeless.
 When you’re planning accommodation, think about location – for example, is there easy access to shops, transport and mental health and support services?